 I’ve had a God-dream for about 20 years.
 I’ve started and faltered and stopped and put it on the back burner several times but the dream never died.
 It gnawed and nagged and wooed me ALL.
 THE.
 TIME.
 Working extremely hard to get where I was in my career only to be set back in a very illogical way, made me stop and hit the pause button.
 I immediately promised myself I would not jump back into the pace and track on which I had been running.
 I would take time to clear my head, settle my emotions, tackle some mundane tasks around the house that would give me time to think, and I would be purposeful about my next moves.

 I began to ask “what if?” what if I had pursued this God-dream six years ago?
 Where would it be now?
 And what if I didn’t pursue it now?
 Where would I be in another six years and what kind of regret would I possibly have?
-I took stock in all the things that had led up to this moment and I realized none of it had been by chance, including the fact that we had already downsized our home and simplified our living expenses to the place where I was not panicked into finding a job to replace my income.
+I took stock of all the things that had led up to this moment and I realized none of it had been by chance, including the fact that we had already downsized our home and simplified our living expenses to the place where I was not panicked into finding a job to replace my income.
 Now that is freedom and I think no small coincidence.
 Remember, Jehovah Jireh?
 He knew all along.

 - You weren’t really happy where you were but you couldn’t figure out how to untangle yourself from that place (or you didn’t have the courage to do it).